 The medical standard of care is different in every case.
 It’s based on factors like:

 - Your medical history

 - Your age and general health

 You’ll need the help of experts to prove the level of medical care you should have received.
 In fact, Florida medical malpractice laws require victims to get the opinion of a medical expert before they can bring a lawsuit for damages.

 How Long Do I Have to File a Lawsuit Based on Neurosurgeon Malpractice in Florida?

 Florida state law gives victims two years to file a medical malpractice lawsuit.
 The two-year statute of limitations starts running on the date you discovered that a medical error caused your injuries.
 That may or may not be the date you received treatment.

 Once the time limit expires, you’ll lose your right to compensation.
 If you suspect your neurosurgeon made a mistake, give our offices a call today.
 We’d be happy to review your case for free.

-Contact a Miami Neurosurgeon Malpractice Lawyer for a Free Consultation
+Contact a Miami Medical Malpractice Attorney for a Free Consultation

 Victims of medical malpractice can be left with life-long injuries.
-If you or a loved one were injured, call a Miami neurosurgeon malpractice lawyer at Lavent Law, P.A. today.
+If you or a loved one were injured, call a Miami neurosurgeon malpractice lawyer at Lavent Law Personal Injury Lawyer today.
 As always, we offer a free consultation so you can get the legal help you need and deserve.